William Calley: Career

 Calley enlisted in the U.S. Army on July 26, 1966, and underwent eight weeks of basic combat training at Fort Bliss, Texas, followed by eight weeks of advanced individual training as a company clerk at Fort Lewis, Washington.
 Having scored high enough on his Armed Forces Qualification tests, he applied for and was accepted into Officer Candidate School (OCS).

 He then began 26 weeks of junior officer training at Fort Benning in mid-March 1967.
 Upon graduating from OCS Class No. 51 on September 7, 1967, he was commissioned a second lieutenant in the infantry.
 He was assigned to 1st Platoon, Company C, 1st Battalion, 20th Infantry Regiment, 11th Infantry Brigade, 23rd Infantry Division "The Americal Division", and began training at Schofield Barracks, Hawaii, in preparation for deployment to South Vietnam.

 Calley's officer evaluations described his performance as average.
 Later, as the My Lai investigation progressed, a more negative picture emerged.
 Men in his platoon reported to Army investigators that Calley lacked common sense and could not read a map or use a compass properly.

 In May or June 1969 near Chu Lai Base Area, Calley and two other Americal Division lieutenants were involved in a physical confrontation with five enlisted members of the United States Marine Corps.
 The fight ended after one of the Army officers pulled his pistol and fired a round into the air; the two other officers were briefly hospitalized, while Calley was "merely beaten up."
 The Marines pleaded guilty at special courts-martial, where they said they had not known that they were fighting officers.

 My Lai massacre

 On March 16, 1968, Calley led around 100 soldiers of Charlie company into the village of My Lai.
 Although they faced no resistance, they entered the village shooting.
-They murdered hundreds of civilians consisting mostly of South Vietnamese elderly men, women, children, and infants using automatic weapons, grenades and bayonets.
+Using automatic weapons, grenades and bayonets, they murdered hundreds of civilians consisting mostly of South Vietnamese elderly men, women, children, and infants.
 Infants and children were killed with bayonets, and females were raped and shot.

 The official American estimate of those murdered was 347, but a Vietnamese memorial at the site lists 504 names, with ages ranging from 1 to 82.
 In the My Lai museum in Vietnam, a marble plaque lists the names and ages of the victims.
-504 people from 247 families were killed.
-Of these, 24 families lost everyone – three generations, no survivors.
-Included in the 504 were 60 elderly men, and 282 women (17 of whom were pregnant).
+Included in the 504 were 60 elderly men and 282 women, 17 of whom were pregnant.
 A total of 173 children were killed; 53 were infants.